timotheeg/NESTrisStatsUI/docs/stats.md

 Talented developpers have built [many rom mods](https://www.romhacking.net/games/940/) to add informational stats to the in game display (e.g. tetris rate, efficiency, das value, tap speed, etc.) to address the wants of players seeking to improve various aspects of their skills.

 Sadly the real estate is too limiting to add many stats.
-But in today's system with HD resolution, there are plenty of pixels to use, even in a 720p display!
-So instead of modifying the game, one might read the game information from the game frames, infer the game state from it, and recompute mamy stats which can all be displayed in a richer UI (*cough* crowded UI?
+But in today's system with HD resolution, there are plenty of pixels to use.
+So instead of modifying the game, one might read the game information from the game frames, infer the game state from them, and recompute many stats which can all be displayed in a richer UI (*cough* crowded UI?
 Cluttered UI? 😅 *cough*).
 This is what this project is strying to do.

-To read the game frame, I use the fantastic OCR software [NESTrisOCR](https://github.com/alex-ong/NESTrisOCR) written by [Alex-Ong](https://www.twitch.tv/xeal337).
+To read the game frames, I use the fantastic OCR software [NESTrisOCR](https://github.com/alex-ong/NESTrisOCR) written by [Alex-Ong](https://www.twitch.tv/xeal337).

 While most information (like board height, line-clears, tetris rate etc.) can be derived from the original game's display, info about DAS is not available.
 As a DAS player, I wanted it, so to power this Stats UI, I run all my games from the wonderful [Das Trainer rom mod](https://www.romhacking.net/hacks/3761/) made by [JazzThief81](https://www.twitch.tv/jazzthief81).